-The grower is maintaining all other documentation necessary to demonstrate compliance with LIVE requirements.
+The grower maintains all other documentation necessary to demonstrate compliance with LIVE requirements.
 This includes, but is not limited to: other inputs (in addition to pesticides, fertilizers, and water for irrigation), sprayer calibration and service records, soil and petiole analysis, etc.

-The grower is maintaining truthful documentation demonstrating compliance with LIVE requirements for a minimum of three years, and is providing access to documentation (upon request) to LIVE and its inspectors.
+The grower maintains truthful documentation demonstrating compliance with LIVE requirements for a minimum of three years, and is providing access to documentation (upon request) to LIVE and its inspectors.

 The grower has submitted the annual reporting ten or more days prior to the deadline (i.e. by November 30 of the current growing season).